Step-by-Step Guide

 Decompose the Business Process into Distinct Agent Roles

 Start by mapping the end-to-end business process you want to automate and identifying the distinct roles within it.
 Each role should have a clear, specific responsibility that can be defined in a sentence or two.
-For a content production pipeline, roles might include researcher, writer, editor, and SEO optimizer.
+For a content production pipeline, roles might include researcher, writer, editor, and SEO specialist.
 For a customer support system, roles might include classifier, resolver, and escalation handler.

 Define the inputs, outputs, and tools for each role.
 The researcher receives a topic and produces a research brief.
 The writer receives a research brief and produces a draft article.
 The editor receives a draft and produces a polished final version.
 Each role's output becomes the next role's input, creating a natural pipeline that flows from start to finish.

 Validate your decomposition by checking that each role is genuinely distinct and that no role has overlapping responsibilities with another.
 If two roles frequently need to share context or make decisions together, they might be better combined into a single agent.
 If one role has too many responsibilities, it probably should be split.
-The goal is roles that are focused enough to be implemented as effective, specialized agents.
+The goal is roles that are focused enough to work as effective, specialized agents.

 Choose Your Orchestration Pattern and Framework